lucabriguglia/OpenCQRS/docs/Configuration.md

 <a name="caching"></a>
 ## Caching

-Add a caching provider if you want the result of your queries to be automatically cached:
+Add a caching provider if you want the result of your queries to be cached automatically:

 | Package | Method |
 | --- | --- |